 Reality caught up with her.
 It was Glaw who was shaking her and he was framed by the naked night sky.
 The darkness above had taken on a blue tone.
 Sunrise had to be close.

 'We're never doing that again,' Dylis managed to sign.
-With a smile she watch Glaw laugh, tears dripping from his eyes.
+With a smile she watched Glaw laugh, tears dripping from his eyes.
 'Unless someone who didn't deserve it died, I don't want to see any crying.
 Cheer up you weepy rat!'

 'The Adviser?' she signed, raising a hand to rub at the back of her head.( Continue reading )

 Dylis woke up to pain.
-Her lungs were burning, as if she'd been holding her breath too long, and her aching head told her she'd knocked it against something on the way down.
+Her lungs were burning as if she'd been holding her breath too long, and her aching head told her she'd knocked it against something on the way down.
 The rest of her body didn't seem to have fared better.

 Her legs were the worst.
 She had broken a bone or two before, but this was beyond that.
 She couldn't make herself look down, partly because her neck refused to raise her head more than a centimeter off the floor and partly because she was afraid of what she would see.

 The world around was coming into view, with her legs remaining the focal point of her attention.
-Dust rained from the mess that had been the floor; or the ceiling in the place she now was located.
+Dust rained from the mess that had been the floor - the ceiling in the place she now was located.
 The air was full of it, making it hard to see more than an arm's length in front of her face.
 For all she knew she was surrounded by armed guards, waiting for the dust to clear before they stabbed her to death.

 She fought back the panic.
 If she was to die, it wouldn't be curled up and weeping like a child.
-She breathed in through her nose, trying to ignore how that made her ribs protest, and tried to make out any kind of silhouettes in the falling clouds.( Continue reading )
+She breathed in through her nose, trying to ignore how that made her ribs protest and tried to make out any kind of silhouettes in the falling clouds.( Continue reading )

 'Are you sure this is a wise decision?'
 Thais had made her way to the edge of the roof and was looking down at the barracks.
 She looked less than convinced and the rest of the squad were matching her expression.